jeremyoo/Broadboard_v1/README.md

         <h1>BroadBoard</h1>
     </a>

-BroadBoard is a RESTful community board.<br>
+BroadBoard is a community board.<br>
 It is ongoing project, therefore expect more for the future!